Best Android Apps 2026: 31 Must-Have Apps We Actually Tested (Free + Paid)

 Works offline: Yes

-Tasker is the most powerful Android app that most people have never tried.
+Tasker is the most powerful Android app most people have never tried.
 It automates almost anything on your phone based on location, time, battery level, or app usage.
-In 2026, it now supports AI-generated automation profiles for beginners who find it too complex.
+It is also bundled with Google Play Pass, so subscribers can use it without the separate purchase.

-• Automatically silences your phone when you arrive at work or school
+- Silences your phone automatically when you arrive at work or school

-• Turns on Wi-Fi at home and turns it off when you leave
+- Turns Wi-Fi on at home and off when you leave

-⚠️ Honest warning: Tasker has a learning curve.
-Start with one simple automation and build up from there.
+⚠ Honest warning: Tasker has a learning curve.
+Start with one simple automation and build from there.

 Best Privacy and Security Apps for Android (2026)